phac-nml/snvphyl-galaxy/README.md

 Testing the Workflow
 --------------------

 Some example test data for the workflow is provided in `workflows/core_phylogenomics_pipeline_workflow/test-data/1`.
 To test the workflow please upload the data under `input` and run the workflow.
+Please make sure to set all fastq files to type `fastqsanger` and construct a list of paired datasets for each of the input files.
 An example file of the expected results is found in `output`.

 Updating Workflow
 -----------------